-With no discernable flavour, and no processing needed (you can eat it right off the plant!) chia is one of the simplest ways to get more healthy nutrition into your diet.
-Just add it in to your regular meals and snacks for a healthy boost of fibre, protein, omega 3 and antioxidants.
+With no discernable flavor, and no processing needed (you can eat it right off the plant!) chia is one of the simplest ways to get more healthy nutrition into your diet.
+Just add it in to your regular meals and snacks for a healthy boost of fiber, protein, omega 3 and antioxidants.

 Do I need to grind or mill the seeds?